egc112/OpenWRT-egc-add-on/wireguard-watchdog/readme.md

 chmod +x /usr/share/wireguard-watchdog.sh && vi /usr/share/wireguard-watchdog.sh
 ```

-Note if the only problem is that the DDNS is frequently changing you can run the built-in watchdog which can periodically re-resolves the DNS address by running as a cron job see:
+**Note:** if the only problem is that the DDNS address of the server is frequently changing you can run the built-in watchdog which can periodically re-resolves the DNS address by running as a cron job see:
 https://openwrt.org/docs/guide-user/services/vpn/wireguard/extras#dynamic_address